 The antibodies you’re going to use are also proteins, so they think the membrane’s sticky too…so if they stuck it’d kinda defeat the whole point of the western – to detect specific proteins.
-You use a primary antibody that recognizes & binds to your protein, then a secondary antibody that binds to the primary antibody, amplifies the signal, and, because its conjugated (attached) to something detectable, allows you to visualize where the primary antibody bound.
+You use a primary antibody that recognizes & binds to your protein, then a secondary antibody that binds to the primary antibody, amplifies the signal, and, because its conjugated (“permanently” attached) to something detectable, allows you to visualize where the primary antibody bound.

-So it’s important the where the primary antibody bound is only where your protein is.
+So it’s important that the places where the primary antibody is bound are only where your protein is.
 If you add the primary antibody without blocking, it’ll still bind your protein, but it’ll also bind all the exposed sticky surface.
 So you need to first coat the sticky surface with some “boring” protein.
 By “boring” I mean it won’t interact with any of the antibodies and/or interfere with any detection methods, etc. Basically, you want something that’s there just to de-stickify the membrane so that the whole membrane is coated in proteins – but be so unreactive that it’s like nothing’s there.
 A couple common options are BSA (Bovine Serum Albumin) and nonfat milk (really!)
 Milk’s cheap but can have clumping and cross-reactivity problems. more here: http://bit.ly/2wIULM2

 I don’t run many western blots (thankfully!
 I hate these things…) because I’m working with recombinantly-expressed, super-purified protein.
 The “recombinantly-expressed” part refers to me “recombining” DNA – sticking the genetic instructions for making the protein I’m interested in studying into a new home – a vector plasmid – a circular piece of DNA that I can stick into insect cells or bacterial cells, etc. to have them make the protein for me and then I put it through lots of purification steps. more here: http://bit.ly/2VKBJz0

 I care how much protein’s there because I want a good yield so I have lots of protein I can study – but I don’t need the western to tell me how much protein there is because “all” the protein is (hopefully) my protein by the time I’m through with purifying it.
-But for cell biologists, they often want to just see whether and how much of a certain protein a cell makes under different conditions.
+However, for cell biologists, they often want to just see whether and how much of a certain protein a cell makes under different conditions.

 more on other types of blots (e.g. Southern blots look for specific DNA & northern blots look for specific RNA) http://bit.ly/342Ynat